EdDuarte/website/content/projects/vokter.md

-Since the logic of difference retrieval is spread between two jobs, one that is agnostic of requests and one that is specific to the client and its keywords, Vokter reduces workload by scheduling only one detection job per watched webpage.
+Since the logic of difference retrieval is spread between two jobs, one that is agnostic of requests and one that is specific to the client and its keywords, Vokter reduces workload by scheduling only one detection job per watched web-page.
 For this, jobs are grouped into clusters, where its unique identifier is the document URL.
 This means that each cluster imperatively contains a single scheduled detection job and one or more matching jobs.
 In other words, When two